 - 1. Generally, individual HCC partner organizations will be the first to learn about emergent incidents.
 Upon recognition of an emergent incident that will affect the HCC-E, individual HCC partner organizations should notify the EMCC by calling the 24/7 Duty Phone.
 The 24/7 Duty Phone can be reached using the following numbers: - a.
 24/7 Duty Phone Primary Number: 817-607-7020 - b.
 24/7 Duty Phone Secondary Number: 682-225-3559 - 2.
 The EMCC actively monitors real-world events which have the potential to impact the healthcare system in TSA-E. Severe weather incidents are often precipitated by some forewarning by the National Weather Service (NWS) in the form of an email NWS Weather Alert.
 The EMCC will forward significant NWS Weather Alerts to the HCC at-large using email distribution lists and EMResource event notifications.
-Similarly, planned community events with the potential to turn into a Mass Casualty Incident (MCI) may result in the EMCC notifying the HCC at-large and initiating a bed availability report in EMResource. - Information received by the EMCC regarding an incident will be vetted and shared along appropriate distribution lines on EMResource, email, and/or Everbridge.
-This message will generally reference a created WebEOC incident and will be updated as details of the incident emerge.
+Similarly, planned community events with the potential to turn into a Mass Casualty Incident (MCI) may result in the EMCC notifying the HCC at-large and initiating a bed availability report in EMResource. - 3.
+Information received by the EMCC regarding an incident will be vetted and shared along appropriate distribution lines on EMResource, email, and/or Everbridge.